rbento/java-simplest-webapp/README.md

 Helpful while testing rolling upgrades requiring different versions of the same web application.

--

-After deploying, access it at [http://localhost](http://localhost) to display a page with information from environment variables and a different background colour for each different version built.

 Expected Environment Variables:

 - APP_AUTHOR, APP_CLIENT, APP_VERSION